Patricia E. Zurita Ona, Psy.D.

 Michelle Setchell is currently enrolled in the Psychology and Holistic Studies B.A. program at John F. Kennedy University in Pleasant Hill, CA, and will enter the PsyD program there in the fall of 2017.
 She has spent over twenty-four years in technology and Systems Integration, and is excited to bring this experience to the field of Behavior Therapy.
 She is extremely enthusiastic about psychology and how best to serve clients’ needs, particularly with anxiety disorders.
 She looks forward to completing her training and working directly with clients in the near future.
 For fun, she loves to travel, ski, play golf and take her two Labrador Retrievers for walks.

 Allyson Troxel-Galang received her bachelor’s degree from UC Berkeley and her Master’s in Clinical Psychology from The Wright Institute.
 She is currently a doctoral candidate conducting dissertation research on the use of Acceptance and Commitment Therapy (ACT) and Spirituality for post-traumatic growth.
 She has a passion for ACT, mindfulness in therapy, and utilizing evidence-based treatments.
 This has been reflected in her clinical experiences working with homeless adults and at a community CBT clinic.
 Most recently she has worked at the Bay Area Trauma Recovery Clinic utilizing Emotion Efficacy Therapy (EET), Prolonged Exposure, and EMDR.
 She is interested in expanding her clinical skills to work with people of all ages, especially adolescents struggling with anxiety disorders and emotion dysregulation.
-Allyson will be working as a registered psychological assistant under the supervision of Patricia E. Zurita Ona, Psy.D.
+Allyson will be working as behavioral coach under the supervision of Patricia E. Zurita Ona, Psy.D.

 Julie Morris received her Bachelor’s degree from UC Santa Barbara and her Master’s in Psychology from The Wright Institute.
 She is currently working towards her Doctorate in Clinical Psychology and conducting research into Acceptance and Commitment Therapy interventions for parents of emotionally dysregulated adolescents.
 She has clinical experience working at a low-fee CBT clinic, and a continuation high school, and she most recently worked at a community mental health clinic conducting assessments and psychological evaluations.
 Julie currently works as clinic coordinator for a low-fee trauma clinic providing screening, individual sessions, and intake assessments.
 She is passionate about the treatment of anxiety disorders through the use of exposure and other evidence-based treatments.
 Julie is an exposure coach under the supervision of Patricia E. Zurita Ona, Psy.D.